Loose Engel structures: Appendix: flexibility in Engel and contact topology

 \subsection{Contact flexibility}

-Even though contact structures do not abide by the $h$--principle \cite{Ge}, there is a subset of \emph{overtwisted} contact structures whose behavior is flexible, i.e.~ their classification up to homotopy is governed by their underlying formal data.
+Even though contact structures do not abide by the $h$--principle \cite{Ge}, there is a subset of \emph{overtwisted} contact structures whose behaviour is flexible, i.e.~ their classification up to homotopy is governed by the underlying formal data.
 This display of flexibility is precise at the $\pi_0$-level, but for higher homotopy groups the picture is more subtle, as we explain.

 Let $N$ be a closed orientable $(2n+1)$-manifold, $\FCont(N,\Delta)$ the space of almost contact structures with overtwisted disc $\Delta$ \cite{Gr86} and $\Cont_\OT(N,\Delta)$ the subspace of contact structures also overtwisted with disc $\Delta$.
 The main result in \cite{BEM,El89} is that the forgetful inclusion